GibsDev/gibsdev.com/public/posts/line-segment-overlap.md

 }
 ```

 This will return a tuple of the `start` and `end` of a 1D localized array.
-You will need to manually check if `start - end` is negative (meaning no overlap/collision).
+You will need to manually check if `end - start` is negative (meaning no overlap/collision).

 As you can see this implementation also ensures that `a < b` and `c < d`, but you could also throw an error and just require the implementer to account for this.